India's rural pain goes beyond farmers, and it may be a problem for Modi

-ZADSHI VILLAGE, India (Reuters) - Three years ago, brick mason Pundlik Bhandekar was always busy as farmers in his tiny hamlet in western India commissioned new houses and nearby towns were undergoing rapid urbanization.
+ZADSHI VILLAGE, India (Reuters) - Three years ago, brick mason Pundlik Bhandekar was always busy as farmers in his tiny hamlet in Maharashtra commissioned new houses and nearby towns were undergoing rapid urbanisation.
 Now, as the rural economy sinks and the pace of construction slows, Bhandekar is struggling to get work.

 “I used to get a new construction project before I could even finish one.
 People would come to my house to check when I would be free to work for them,” said Bhandekar, as he sat with friends under the shade of a tree on a hot afternoon.